terraform-provider-openstack/terraform-provider-openstack/website/docs/r/images_image_v2.html.markdown

     At this time, it is not possible to delete all tags of an image.

 * `verify_checksum` - (Optional) If false, the checksum will not be verified once the image is finished uploading.
+Conflicts with `web_download`.
-Defaults to true.
+    Defaults to true when not using `web_download`.

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
 The ability to set the visibility depends upon the configuration of the OpenStack cloud.

+* `web_download` - (Optional) If true, the "web-download" import method will be used to let Openstack download the image directly from the remote source.
+    Conflicts with `local_file_path`.
+Defaults to false.

 ## Attributes Reference